Together Again (film): Plot

 Anne Crandall succeeds her husband as mayor of Brookhaven, Vermont, when he dies.
 She takes her duties as mayor seriously, and after five years of faithful service, her father-in-law, Jonathan Crandall, begins to worry about her health and her social life since she spends most of her waking hours at the office.

 Jonathan interprets a lightning bolt's beheading a statue of the former mayor as a sign from his late son that enough is enough.
-Despite this, Anne travels to New York City to commission a new statue of her late husband from a sculptor, George Corday.
+Despite this, Anne travels to New York City to commission a new statue of her late husband from a sculptor, Georg Corday.
 Her life takes a curve when she meets the sculptor, who is very interested in this soulful young woman, whom he finds out has been married to a much older man.

-George takes Anne out to dinner, and they are attracted to each other.
-Anne even helps George win a bet that he can guess her weight, by adjusting the scale.
+Georg takes Anne out to dinner, and they are attracted to each other.
+Anne even helps Georg win a bet that he can guess her weight, by adjusting the scale.
 Later, they go to Leonardo's, a nightclub where a striptease show is in progress, featuring dancer Gilda La Verne.

-The evening with George moves Anne's circles, and she is upset about his observations and thoughts about her previous life.
+The evening with Georg moves Anne's circles, and she is upset about his observations and thoughts about her previous life.
 Eventually, she spills food on her dress, and goes to the ladies' room to attend to the spot.
 She takes off her dress to be cleaned; while it is being ironed by a helpful attendant, the police raid the club.
 Gilda flees to the ladies' room, snatches up the dress, and escapes through a window.

 When the police enter the room, they mistake Anne for the stripper, and arrest her.
-A horde of newspaper photographers follow the police, and Anne gets her picture taken, half-naked, covering her face, claiming her name is P. Borat Sosa – a name she saw somewhere in George's studio.
+A horde of newspaper photographers follow the police, and Anne gets her picture taken, half-naked, covering her face, claiming her name is P. Borat Sosa – a name she saw somewhere in Georg's studio.

 Anne returns to Brookhaven and tells everyone that the sculptor was too busy to make the sculpture.
 Jonathan is not so easily fooled, and asks Anne many questions about her whereabouts and business in the city.
 Eventually she admits where she was and that she was arrested for indecency.

 Her stepdaughter Diana, who was really keen on the making of a new sculpture, is very disappointed when she hears the news.
 Anne tries to avoid further suspicion about her dealings with the sculptor by describing him as an ugly old man.
-Unfortunately, George turns up at the Crandall home, and charms both Diana and Jonathan, and they invite him to stay with them until the sculpture is finished.
+Unfortunately, Georg turns up at the Crandall home, and charms both Diana and Jonathan, and they invite him to stay with them until the sculpture is finished.